 Greetings!
 My name is Brian Edmond.
 I have worked for Missouri State, Computer Services - MIS since September 2003.
 I was hired as the Systems Analyst for Admissions and Recruiting, then moved on to Course Management and Registration.

 When I'm not working at Missouri State or with computers, I enjoy doing anything outdoors, including hiking, camping, kayaking, and exploring new areas.
 I have a secret life as a field biologist.
-As such, I'm an active member and webmaster for the Missouri Herpetological Assocation and a contributing author and webmaster for the Atlas of Missouri Amphibians and Reptiles.
+As such, I'm a current board member for the Missouri Prairie Foundation and an active member and webmaster for the Missouri Herpetological Assocation and a contributing author and webmaster for the Atlas of Missouri Amphibians and Reptiles.

-Brian Edmond, August 2010
+Brian Edmond, September 2018

 My life spans two worlds.
 By day, I'm an IT professional with a particular interest in open source software and the community source development methodology.
 By night (literally when out chasing amphibians during a thunderstorm), I'm a field biologist.
 Although I consider myself a well-rounded naturalist, my focus is on amphibians, reptiles, native plants, scientific collections, conservation issues, habitat restoration, photography, and exploring natural areas, particularly rivers and streams.